Kotlin/api-guidelines/docs/topics/api-guidelines-informative-documentation.md

 ## Use simple English

-It’s important to use simple and clear English when creating documentation.
+It's important to use simple and clear English when creating documentation.
 This ensures that your content is accessible to a global audience, including those whose first language is not English.
 Avoid using complex words, jargon, Latin phrases, or idiomatic expressions that might confuse readers.
 Instead, use straightforward language and concise sentences.